Approximation of the invariant measure of stable SDEs by an Euler--Maruyama scheme: Alternative proof of Lemma by Malliavin calculus

-\textbf{Acknowledgement.} The research of L.\ Xu is supported in part by NSFC No.\ 12071499, Macao S.A.R.\ grant FDCT 0090/2019/A2 and University of Macau grant MYRG2020-00039-FST.
+\textbf{Acknowledgement.} We would like to gratefully thank the associate editor and the two anonymous referees for their very helpful and constructive comments.
+The research of L.\ Xu is supported in part by NSFC No.\ 12071499, Macao S.A.R.\ grant FDCT 0090/2019/A2 and University of Macau grant MYRG2020-00039-FST.
 R.L.\ Schilling was supported through the joint Polish--German NCN--DFG `Beethoven 3' grant (NCN 2018/31/G/ST1/02252; DFG SCHI 419/11-1).
-P.\ Chen is supported by the NSF of Jiangsu Province grant BK202208672 and the Initial Scientific Research Fund of Young Teachers in Nanjing University of Aeronautics and Astronautics (1008-YAH21111).
 C.-S.\ Deng is supported by Natural Science Foundation of Hubei Province of China (2022CFB129).
+P.\ Chen is supported by the NSF of Jiangsu Province grant BK20220867 and the Initial Scientific Research Fund of Young Teachers in Nanjing University of Aeronautics and Astronautics (1008-YAH21111).